 A few weeks ago, I shared with you my master bath reveal here.

-And I was so excited that I created such an amazing bathroom on such a small budget that I decided to re-do our girls” bathroom too.
+I was so excited that I created such an amazing bathroom on such a small budget I decided to re-do our girls” bathroom too.

 And frankly, it was sad.

-I would walk in there and get depressed being in the room.
+I would walk in there and get sad being in the room.

-The thing is, I have a big gap between my girls.
+The thing is, I have a sizeable age gap between my girls.

 So I had to keep them both in mind when creating this shared bath.

-I mean, that’s only ALL they have in the bathroom decor department at Target.
+I mean, that’s only ALL they have in the bathroom department at Target.